 Is there childcare?

 Childcare is provided in the nursery at both services; at the 8:45 service, it’s available for children from birth to age four, and at the 11:00 it’s available for children of any age.
-For help locating the nursery, click here.
+The nursery is located on the main level (accessed by all entrances) and can be found in the middle of the building.